Execution Architecture¶

 Child --> Thread

-The handoff protocol has to cover parent suspension and resume, child creation, fd/OFD visibility, pipe visibility, child-exit records, and failure rollback.
-Tests should cover successful transitions, failure restoration, descriptor isolation, pipe behavior, and parent-resume ordering.
+The handoff protocol has to cover parent suspension and supervisor-selected resume, child creation, fd/OFD and pipe visibility, child-exit publication, and failure rollback.
+Tests should cover the kernel decision and the retained host effect separately before using a workload as composition evidence.